z2586300277/three-cesium-examples/README.md

 {

-Id: 'Unique id in parent list',
+Id: 'Unique id in the parent corresponding list',

 Name: 'Name',